 Special Educational Needs and disability discrimination in education

 Special Educational Needs legislation provides that a child has special educational needs (SEN) if he or she has a greater difficulty in learning than the majority of children of the same age, or has a disability which makes it difficult for the child to use the same facilities as other children.

-The 1996 Order provides rights to children with SEN to be educated in mainstream schools where their parents want this and the interests of other children can be protected.
+Legislation provides rights to children with SEN to be educated in mainstream schools where their parents want this and the interests of other children can be protected.
 It also allows for the Education Authority to assess a child who has SEN. Following this assessment the authority may decide to prepare a report.
-This is called a Statement of Special Educational Needs.
+This is called a Statement of Special Educational Needs (SEN).

 A Statement of SEN is a document that sets out the child's needs and the special help that will be given to help meet those needs.
 The protection of a statement will be given to children whose needs are such that extra resources, or different resources from those normally available in mainstream schools, must be given by the Education Authority.

 The Department of Education's SEN Code of Practice explains how special educational needs are met.

 Disability discrimination in schools

 - makes it unlawful for schools to treat pupils with disabilities less favourably than other pupils in all aspects of school life, without lawful justification

-- places a duty on schools to make ‘reasonable adjustments’ so that pupils with disabilities are not put at a great disadvantage compared to pupils who do not have disabilities (however there is no duty to remove or alter physical features of premises or to provide auxiliary aids and services – although such things might alternatively be provided under a Statement of SEN issued under the Education (NI) Order 1996 – see above)
+- place a duty on schools to make ‘reasonable adjustments’ so that pupils with disabilities are not put at a great disadvantage compared to pupils who do not have disabilities (however there is no duty to remove or alter physical features of premises or to provide auxiliary aids and services – although such things might alternatively be provided under a Statement of SEN)